amolpratap-singh/go-file-encrypter-cli/README.md

 #### 2. Decryption Flow

-check for encrypted file => open the encrypted file => read cipher text from the encrypted file
+* The decryption process begins by verifying the presence of the encrypted file provided by the user.
+If the file exists, the program opens it and reads the cipher text content.

-12 byte nonce was added to the encryption file at the end while encryption => Read the nonce by reading the last 12 digits of the encrypted data
+* Subsequently, the program extracts the 12-byte nonce added to the encryption file at the end during encryption by reading the last 12 digits of the encrypted data.

-password-based derivation function (password, byte lengthm sha-1, iterations, nonce) => derived key => aes cipher => cipher block => Galois Counter Mode (GCM)
+* Next, a password-based derivation function is applied.
+This function incorporates parameters such as the password itself, byte length, SHA-1 hash, iteration, and nonce to derive a key.

+* The derived key is then utilized with the AES Cipher (Advanced Encryption Standard) to decrypt the cipher block in Galois Counter Mode (GCM).

-pass cipher text file to the function without nonce => aesgcm.Open => get the plain text back => create a file for writing the decrypted data => write decrypted data to it
+* The program then passes the cipher text file to the decryption function without the nonce, applying the AES GCM decryption (aesgcm.Open) to retrieve the plain text.

+* Finally, it creates a new file for writing the decrypted data and proceeds to write the decrypted content to this newly created file.